Economy of South Africa: History

 The formal economy of South Africa has its beginnings in the arrival of Dutch settlers in 1652, originally sent by the Dutch East India Company to establish a provisioning station for passing ships.
 As the colony increased in size, with the arrival of Huguenots and German colonists, some of the colonists were set free to pursue commercial farming, leading to the dominance of agriculture in the economy.

 At the end of the 18th century, the British annexed the colony.
 This led to the Great Trek, spreading farming deeper into the mainland, as well as the establishment of the independent Afrikaner Republics of the Transvaal and the Orange Free State.

-In 1870 diamonds were discovered in Kimberley, while in 1886 some of the world's largest gold deposits were discovered in the Witwatersrand region of Transvaal, quickly transforming the economy into a resource-dominated one.
+In the 1870s, diamonds were discovered in Kimberley, while in 1886, some of the world's largest gold deposits were discovered in the Witwatersrand region of Transvaal, quickly transforming the economy into a resource-dominated one.
 The British annexed the area as a result of the Second Boer War which saw the deployment of scorched earth tactics against Boer non-combatants.
-South Africa also entered a period of industrialization during this time, including the organization of the first South African trade unions.
+South Africa also entered a period of industrialisation during this time, including the organisation of the first South African trade unions.

+The Great Depression in South Africa had a pronounced economic and political effect on the country, as it did on most nations at the time.
+As world trade slumped, demand for South African agricultural and mineral exports fell drastically.

-The country soon started putting laws distinguishing between different races in place.
-In 1948 the National Party won the national elections, and immediately started implementing an even stricter race-based policy named Apartheid, in an attempt to shelter the original white society from a never-ending increase in the black population.
+The country soon started putting laws distinguishing between different races in place in 1948 when the National Party won the national elections, and immediately started implementing an even stricter race-based policy named Apartheid, in an attempt to shelter the original white society from a never-ending increase in the black population.
 The policy was widely criticised and led to crippling sanctions being placed against the country in the 1980s.

 South Africa held its first non-racial elections in 1994, leaving the newly all-African elected African National Congress (ANC) government the daunting task of trying to restore order to an economy harmed by sanctions, while also integrating the previously disadvantaged segment of the population into it.

 The government refrained from resorting to economic populism.
 Inflation was brought down, public finances were stabilised, and some foreign capital was attracted.
 However, growth was still subpar.
 At the start of 2000, then President Thabo Mbeki vowed to promote economic growth and foreign investment by relaxing restrictive labour laws, stepping up the pace of privatisation, raising governmental spending and cutting interest rates sharply from 1998 levels.
 His policies faced strong opposition from organised labour.
 From 2004 onward economic growth picked up significantly; both employment and capital formation increased.